 MP for Bury North

-Frith has very high party loyalty (99%) with a voting attendance around 30% (slightly below the party average).
-He has four rebel votes.
-Their voting record shows support for bus services regulation, workers’ rights protections, VAT changes, trade union powers and data protection, while generally opposing transgender rights, immigration controls and stricter prison sentencing.
+He shows very high party loyalty (99%) and has a voting attendance of 31% (slightly below the party average of 33%), with four recorded rebel votes.
+He generally backs workers’ rights protections, bus services regulation, VAT changes, trade union powers and renter protections, while often opposing transgender rights and immigration controls.
+His votes on mental health have been mixed, and he tends to vote against tougher prison sentencing.

-Declared six financial interests: four gifts, benefits and hospitality from UK sources and two shareholdings.
+Declares seven financial interests, including five entries related to gifts, benefits and hospitality from UK sources, and two shareholdings.

 Generated 21 February 2026